 }

 I saved the above code as params.ps1 to ensure my test cases worked.
-As you can see in my testing below, I can still run params.ps1 without any parameters, this replicates the current behavior of my nightly job.
+As you can see in my testing below, I can still run params.ps1 without any parameters, this replicates the current behaviour of my nightly job.

 I can also now pass in Server and Database parameters, if I specify one the script will prompt for the other since they are both required.